 MATHS 253 : Algebra and Calculus 3

 This course covers topics in linear algebra, multi-variable calculus and their applications.
-In Linear Algebra students learn about normal forms of operators, in particular, Jordan normal form, polynomial and Fourier approximations, diagonalisation of Hermitian operators and quadratic forms.
-In Calculus, students learn methods of multicriteria optimisation, double, triple and line integrals, conservative vector fields, and, finally, an all-important Green's theorem.
-The course shows unity and inseparability of algebra and calculus.
+In Linear Algebra students learn about normal forms of operators, in particular, Jordan normal form, diagonalisation of Hermitian operators, polynomial and Fourier approximations and quadratic forms.
+In Calculus, students learn partial derivatives and the gradient, methods of optimisation of functions of several variables, double, triple and line integrals, conservative vector fields, and, finally, an all-important Green's theorem.
+The course shows unity and inseparability of Algebra and Calculus.
 It lays a foundation for a large number of stage 3 and graduate courses in pure and applied mathematics, statistics, and also for many advanced courses in physics and various other applied sciences.
 It is a core mathematics course for the BSc(Hons), BAdvSci and PGDipSci.

 Capabilities Developed in this Course